-The aster plant is a flowering perennial that belongs to the Compositae family and is found in many gardens.
-It grows best in areas with full or partial sun and well-drained soil, but it can also thrive in the shade if there is sufficient water.
-The flowers are known for their beauty as well as their ability to attract butterflies, bees, and hummingbirds.
-They are often used to decorate weddings and other occasions.
+Asters or Michaelmas daisies are flowering perennials that belong to the Compositae family and are found in many gardens.
+Asters grow best in areas with full or partial sun and well-drained soil, but it can also thrive in the shade if there is sufficient water.
+The flowers are known for their beauty as well as their ability to attract butterflies, bees and other pollinators in the autumn.

 Where to plant Aster